spider-123-eng/Spark/README.md

 Working with DataFrames (ComplexSchema,DropDuplicates,DatasetConversion,GroupingAndAggregation)
 Working with DataSets
 Working with Parquet files
+Partitioning the data by a specific column and store it partition wise
 Loading Data from Cassnadra table using Spark
 Working with Spark Catalog API to access Hive tables
 Inserting data in to Hive table (Managed,External) from Spark
 Inserting data in to Hive Partitioned table as Parquet format (Managed,External) from Spark
 Adding,Listing Partitions to Hive table using Spark
 CRUD operations on Cassandra Using Spark
 Reading/Writing to S3 buckets Using Spark
+Spark MangoDB Integration